Skip to main content

 by Janet Skeslien Charles - Fiction, Historical Fiction, Women's Fiction

 1918: As the Great War rages, Jessie Carson takes a leave of absence from the New York Public Library to work for the American Committee for Devastated France.
-Founded by millionaire Anne Morgan, this group of international women help rebuild destroyed French communities just miles from the front.
+This group of international women help rebuild destroyed French communities just miles from the front.
 Upon arrival, Jessie strives to establish something that the French have never seen --- children’s libraries.
 She turns ambulances into bookmobiles and trains the first French female librarians.
 Then she disappears.
 1987: When NYPL librarian and aspiring writer Wendy Peterson stumbles across a passing reference to Jessie Carson in the archives, she becomes consumed with learning her fate.
-She discovers that she and the elusive librarian have more in common than their work at New York’s famed library, but she has no idea their paths will converge in surprising ways across time.
+Eventually she discovers that they have more in common than their work at New York’s famed library, but she has no idea their paths will converge in surprising ways across time.

 by Janet Skeslien Charles - Fiction, Historical Fiction, Women's Fiction